espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Overpowering Charge.md

 # Overpowering Charge
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You trample foes as you charge past.
 When you use Barreling Charge and successfully move through a creature's space, that creature takes bludgeoning damage equal to your Strength modifier.
-On a critical success, the creature takes double damage and is [[Off-Guard]] until the end of your next turn.
+On a critical success, the creature takes double damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the end of your next turn.